-The Brighton & Hove Wellbeing Service is a Primary Care based mental health service for all people over 18 who are residing and registered with a GP in Brighton and Hove.
+The Brighton & Hove Wellbeing Service is an NHS community based mental health service for people over 18 who live in Brighton and Hove.
 Our normal working hours of 8am-6pm Monday to Friday, excluding bank holidays.

-We are a primary care service and have clinics in a wide variety of locations across the city, including many GP practices so that our service users are able to access the support in a place that is convenient for them.
-We also offer therapy over the phone and a wide range of courses service users can access.
+We are a community based service and have clinics in a wide variety of locations across the city, including many GP practices so that you are able to access the support in a place that is convenient to you.
+We also offer therapy over the phone and deliver a wide range of courses.